jojomi/keep/README.md

 ## Algorithm

-Given the configuration below (12 hours, 7 days, 12 weeks, 12 months, and 4 years) this library will operate on the list of elements sorted by date, youngest first.
+Given the configuration below (3 last, 12 hours, 7 days, 12 weeks, 12 months, and 4 years) this library will operate on the list of elements sorted by date, youngest first.
+* It will select the first 3 elements from the list (last)
 * It then will select 12 elements that are not less than an hour apart, the first of them being the youngest file there is in the set.
-* If there is still older elements, it will continue to select 7 items that are not less than a day apart.
-None of them has been selected before and none is younger than any of the hourly elements.
+* It will then reset the time and select 7 elements that are not less than a day apart, the first of them being the youngest file there is in the set.
-* This continues as long as there is more elements to be considered.
 * It is allowed to skip definitions, so you don't have to select daily elements even if you specify hourly and weekly selections.
-* If there is enough input elements in the right timeslots, then this algorithm will pick 12+7+12+12+4 = 47 of them.

 ## Usage